Vagabond Life Lesson #2 — Connection

 As such, I’ve attempted to keep my connections alive by reaching out to those whom I visited with during my journey.
 I’ve called and texted my cousins periodically and am planning to coordinate a reunion that we can all attend.
 I’m also planning mini-vagaventures this year and heading back to revisit some people as well as explore new places.

-Meanwhile, there are nine units in my apartment complex in Oceanside, California where I’ve settled.
-I’ve introduced myself to each neighbor and organized events including a happy hour and potluck BBQ in our courtyard.
-I also recently hosted a games night in my home and it was magical — filled with lots of laughter.
+Meanwhile, I’ve settled in nine units in my apartment complex in Oceanside, California.
+I’ve introduced myself to each neighbor and organized events, including a happy hour and potluck BBQ in our courtyard.
+I also recently hosted a games night in my home, and it was magical, filled with lots of laughter.
 I felt so high (naturally) afterwards from getting to know everyone on a more personal level.
 And now we have a much stronger bond with each other!

 How about you?
 How do you cultivate connections in your daily life?